Government Extends Startup India Seed Fund Scheme Until 2028

 Practice Questions

-Q1.
-Which department manages the Startup India Seed Fund Scheme?
+Q2.
+Which government department is responsible for the administration of the Startup India Seed Fund Scheme?

 - NITI Aayog